mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 A cold wallet is intended to keep your MWC safe by storing your MWC funds in offline storage.
 Once set up, your cold wallet should never be connected to the internet.
 This will prevent hackers from being able to access your wallet and steal your funds.

 With Ubuntu it is now possible to create a live USB device with persistent storage.
 Therefore you can create a USB device which can be booted and also contains your cold wallet.
-Persistence doesn’t work with every Linux distribution but it is known to work with versions of Ubuntu 18.04 LTS or later.
-I’ve tested the following procedure using the latest version of Ubuntu available at the time of this writing (20.04.1).
+Persistence doesn't work with every Linux distribution but it is known to work with versions of Ubuntu 18.04 LTS or later.
+I've tested the following procedure using the latest version of Ubuntu available at the time of this writing (20.04.1).

 This document describes the procedure where you can create a USB device running Ubuntu and which supports persistent storage.
 This USB device can then be used to install and set up an MWC cold wallet.
 Your MWC cold wallet will then run on a single USB device which you boot to whenever you want to access your cold wallet.